 In-depth: How to customize notifications for each app

-In Windows 10, you can choose to view or hear a combination banner notifications — which consist of a pop-up in the lower-right corner of your display — and sounds.
+In Windows 10, you can choose to view or hear a combination of banner notifications, which consist of a pop-up in the lower-right corner of your display and sounds.
 You can also configure various apps to only show notifications within the Action Center, with no other indication on arrival.
-As you can see in the image below, a number of notification options are available for each app that supports notifications.
+A number of notification options are available for each app that supports them.

-To access these settings, open the Notifications section of Settings, as before.
-Scroll down and click the name of the particular app you want to adjust the notifications for, to access a more advanced notification menu.
-Then, simply toggle on and off whichever preferences you choose, whether you want to receive banner notifications, sounds, or neither.
+To access these settings, open the Notifications section in Settings, as before.
+Scroll down and click the name of the particular app you want to adjust the notifications for to access a more advanced notification menu.
+Then simply toggle on and off whichever preferences you choose, whether you want to receive banner notifications, sounds, or neither.
 Here are the settings you can configure for most app’s notifications: